-- 5.66 Children and young persons may enter FECs but are not permitted to play Category C machines.
-This licensing authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to ensure that there will be sufficient measures to prevent under 18 year olds having access to the adult only gaming machine areas. - 5.67 With regard to vulnerable persons, the Licensing Authority will consider measures such as the use of self-barringself-barring schemes, provision of information leaflets/help line numbers for organizations such as GamCare as appropriate measures. - 5.68 With regard to segregation of Category C machines in licensed FECs, there is a requirement that there must be clear segregation between the two types of machine so that children do not have access to Category C machines and the Licensing Authority will take into account any guidance issued by the Gambling Commission in the light of any regulations made by the Secretary of State. - 5.69 Applicants are recommended to visit the Gambling Commission's website in order to familiarise themselves with the conditions applicable to these premises.
+- 5.71 Children and young persons may enter FECs but are not permitted to play Category C machines.
+This licensing authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to ensure that there will be sufficient measures to prevent under 18 year olds having access to the adult only gaming machine areas. - 5.70 Licensees should have procedures that require their staff to check the age of any customer who appears to be under 25.

+- 5.745.73 With regard to vulnerable persons, the Licensing Authority will consider measures such as the use of self-barring schemes, provision of information leaflets/help line numbers for organizations such as GamCare as appropriate measures. - 5.725.74 With regard to segregation of Category C machines in licensed FECs, there is a requirement that there must be clear segregation between the two types of machine so that children do not have access to Category C machines and the Licensing Authority will take into account any guidance issued by the Gambling Commission in the light of any regulations made by the Secretary of State. - 5.735.75 Applicants are recommended to visit the Gambling Commission's website in order to familiarise themselves with the conditions applicable to these premises.

-- 5.70 As these premises are open to children and young persons, the Licensing Authority will wish to see additional information, such as: - A plan of the premises showing clear segregation of Category C and D machines. - ii) Clear Notices excluding under 18 year olds from the designated areas where Category C machines are located; - iii) Age Restriction Policy;
+5.745.76 As these premises are open to children and young persons, the Licensing Authority will wish to see additional information, such as:

+- A plan of the premises showing clear segregation of Category C and D machines. - ii) Clear Notices excluding under 18 year olds18-year-olds from the designated areas where Category C machines are located; - iii) Age Restriction Policy;

-- iv) Evidence of ongoing staff training in administering all aspects of age restriction policy; - v) Solid physical barriers separating adult gaming area from the main floor, i.e. the barriers to be a min. of 1 metre in height from the floor; - vi) Completion of a training programme in social awareness in respect of gambling - vii) Evidence of compliance with BACTA's Code of Practice
+- iv) Evidence of ongoing staff training in administering all aspects of age restriction policy; - Solid physical barriers separating adult gaming area from the main floor, i.e. the barriers to be a min. of 1 metre in height from the floor; - vi) Completion of a training programme in social awareness in respect of gambling - vii) Evidence of compliance with BACTA's Code of Practice